 Making sure your home is energy efficient has never been more important.
-Thankfully, most Irish families are on board with having as green a house as possible, however the cost can be off-putting.
+Many Irish families are on board with having as green a house as possible – but often the cost can be off-putting.

 If you’re thinking of going down this route, we’ve got a list of the various SEAI grants available and how to apply.

-All homeowners and landlords whose homes were built and occupied before 2006 can apply for this grant.
-This is because homes after 2006 should’ve been built in accordance with the 2003 Building Regulations, meaning there shouldn’t need to be any significant upgrades.2
+All homeowners and landlords whose homes were built and occupied before 2006 can apply for these grants; that’s because homes built after 2006 should be in accordance with the 2003 Building Regulations, and so shouldn’t need significant upgrades.

 Heat pumps are electrical devices that can be installed in your home to convert the energy from the circulating air, into heat.
 These are a far more environmentally efficient alternative to oil, gas and fuel.
-You can get a grant worth €3,500 when you have a heat pump installed in your home.3
+You can get a grant worth €3,500 to have a heat pump installed in your home.2

-All homeowners and landlords whose homes were built and occupied before 2011 can apply for this grant.4 For this specific grant you need to use an SEAI registered technical advisor for installation to be eligible for the grant.
-You can find a full list of SEAI registered technical advisors here.
+All homeowners and landlords whose homes were built and occupied before 2011 can apply for this grant.
+It’s important to note that for this specific grant you need to use an SEAI registered technical advisor for installation to be eligible; you can find a full list of advisors here.

-You can apply for a grant worth €700 for the installation of energy efficient heating controls.
-These specific types of heating controls can reduce your energy usage by up to 20%.5
+For heating controls, you can apply for a grant worth €700 for the installation of energy efficient heating controls – including upgrades to your boiler, immersion heater controls, programmable timers, and thermostatic heating controls.
+These specific types of heating controls can reduce your energy usage by up to 20%.3

-Solar panels are used to generate electricity for items in your home.
-These panels convert sunlight into electricity.
+Solar panels are used to generate electricity for items in your home, converting sunlight into power you can use.
 Once you've paid for the initial installation, your electricity costs will be reduced as well as your carbon footprint.

 - Speak to a building contractor, architect, BER Assessor (a registered individual or business who is licensed to assess or advise on your Building Energy Rating Certificate (BER)) or energy advisor about what energy upgrades can be made to your home and decide what upgrades you want to proceed with.